 To remove the operator's seat, push its latch forward.
 This latch is located underneath the rear of seat.

-1. Seat latch
+1 Seat latch

 Pull seat rearward.
-Continue lifting movement until you can release the front retaining device under the seat from the retaining bar, then completely remove seat.
+Continue lifting movement until you can release the front retaining device then completely remove seat.